TreeLab-Projects/Visualizing-Semantic-Space-Exploration-in-GSGP/README.md

 ![t-sne](results/tsne/population_64/gsm/trace/concrete_new_plots/train_820.png?raw=true "T-sne's result result with trace on Concrete")

 ### 2D Evolution with Path Tracking of the Best Individual Indicating the Random Trees at Each Mutation Event

+This visualization performs a complete incremental projection of the 2D semantic space.
+It shows semantic change during evolution, with a gradual shift between points.
+It also plots the search for the best individual in the semantic space, indicating the random trees that were present at the mutation event.

 ![t-sne](results/tsne/population_64/gsm/trace_rts/concrete_new_plots/train_820.png?raw=true "T-sne's result with trace with random trees on Concrete")